M7MDSG76/Emails-Collector/README.md

 # 2 - Declare Text_spliter object.
 emails_list = Text_spliter(text_path, 'emails0001.xlsx', 'Emails', 'email')

-# 3 - Convert the text into lines and saved it into list of lines.
+# 3 - Convert the text into lines and save it into a list of lines.
-# text_rows => the text file splited into lines and saved in list.
+# text_rows => the text file split into lines and saved in list.
 text_rows = emails_list.from_txt_to_list()

-# 4 - Exctract emailes from text rows by removing the index from the rows.
+# 4 - Extract emails from text rows by removing the index from the rows.
 #splited_rows => text_rows with cleaned emails.
 splited_rows = emails_list.split_by_index(text_rows)

-# 5 - Write the emails to excel file.
+# 5 - Write the emails in to Excel file.
 emails_list.to_excel(splited_rows)
 ```
 ### sample input (sample.txt)